Reception Outdoor Area

 The welcome meeting will include valuable information about the school's policies, procedures, expectations, curriculum, and routines.
 This knowledge equips you to better support your child's school experience.

-You will be able to go into your child’s classroom to meet the team and have an opportunity to meet your child's teacher(s) in a more formal setting.
-You can introduce yourself and ask any initial questions you might have about the classroom or your child's learning.
+You will be able to go into the Reception classrooms to meet the team.
+You can introduce yourself and ask any initial questions you might have about the setting or your child's learning.

-The welcome meeting is a chance to connect with other parents whose children will be in the same class as your child.
+The welcome meeting is a chance to connect with other parents whose children will be starting in Reception.
 This can be a great way to build a support network, share experiences, and feel less alone, especially if you're new to the school or area.

 Uniform will also be available to view and you will be able to sample our School Meals.